IGHS

 3rd prize: $ 100.00

 In honor of German-American Day (October 6), the Indiana German Heritage Society is sponsoring an essay contest for Indiana high school students.
-Participants do not have to be currently enrolled in a German class to be eligible.
-However, they should be able to write a brief biographical statement in German.
-Contest winners will be invited to share their findings with the IGHS organization at one of their monthly Stammtisch meetings and/or by publishing their essay in the quarterly newsletter.
+Participants do not have to be currently enrolled in a German class to be eligible, but they should be able to write a brief biographical statement in German.
+Winning essays will be published in the quarterly IGHS newsletter.

 Evaluation of Essay (in English): Factual evidence/research, analysis, creativity, writing style.